How to get RenewYou in your organisation

 Here at Changing People we’re all about gender equality.
 It’s not easy and everyone, men and women, need to be involved.
 However, aeons of conditioning has meant that almost every study of why women do not take progress beyond a certain point cites lack of confidence as a cause.
 This is a tricky one because if, albeit unconsciously, systems in place support men more than women, a lack of confidence is almost inevitable.
 Which means businesses are losing out on a very valuable resource.

-We have two tried and tested courses, especially designed for women to look at this issue and our research shows that over 80% of women leave feeling a greater confidence after completing them and more likely to take up training opportunities within their workplace.
-They are both just one day and we are running both of them in London this Autumn.
-Please click here to find out more about our confidence boosting courses for women.
+We have two tried and tested courses, RenewYou, and Speak Up, especially designed for women to look at this issue and our research shows that over 80% of women leave feeling a greater confidence after completing them and more likely to take up training opportunities within their workplace.
+Please contact us for more details.
+Courses can be customised to suit your organisational aims and targets.